 Both employed and self-employed scored relatively high on this scale – 100% of self-employed answered very true or somewhat true regarding their job offering challenge and stimulation whereas 90% of employed people answered the same.

 This was higher for employed people than I would have predicted considering other research suggesting low employed workers satisfaction in this area.

 Only 9% of employed people said ‘not true’ to the statement ‘My job offers good challenge and stimulation’.

-Possibly this unexpected low score could be attributed in part to the middle to upper class area in which the research was done for the employed and also the time the career survey was conducted.
+Possibly this unexpected low score could be attributed in part to the middle to the upper-class area in which the research was done for the employed and also the time the career survey was conducted.

 All employees who work Saturday’s would be automatically excluded from the survey.

-These participants were clearly people who didn't work Saturdays and included a good number of mums and/or dads with the kids.
+These participants were clearly people who didn’t work Saturdays and included a good number of moms and/or dads with the kids.

-We could possibly assume that those employees who don't have to work Saturdays, are more likely to be a white collar type workers with better working conditions, better pay and a more stimulating environment, although this theory is untested.
+We could possibly assume that those employees who don’t have to work Saturdays, are more likely to be white-collar type workers with better working conditions, better pay and a more stimulating environment, although this theory is untested.

 What we do know from research is that intellectual challenge and stimulation is a common characteristic among happy workers (Henderson 2000 p.

 Here are the words of a very contented hairdresser who found here Dream Career as stated to Henderson.